 The Surgery provides the following services for all registered patients:

-For the results of X-ray, blood tests etc please telephone or call between 2pm and 4pm.
+For the results of X-ray, blood tests etc please telephone after 2pm.

 If you are please let us know - so that we can update your records and we may be able to offer help and support.